living will texas living will texas

 Legal Considerations

 In Texas, it’s vital to follow legal protocols to ensure updates or revocations are valid.
-Failure to comply could result in the original living will remaining legally enforceable.
+Failure to comply could result in the original living will remain legally enforceable.
 Consulting with a legal advisor ensures all actions adhere to state laws.

 Alternatives To A Living Will